 This command is available from the Authoring menu in the FAR main window.

-Use it to build a JavaScript based Search Engine that can work with loose HTML files at any location (DVD, CD, Intranet, Internet, USB Key drive etc) as long as the browser/viewer is fully JavaScript enabled such as Internet Explorer 4/5/6.
+Use it to build a JavaScript based Search Engine that can work with loose HTML files at any location (DVD, CD, Intranet, Internet, USB Key drive etc).
+All modern browsers are fully JavaScript enabled.
+We've successfully tested browsers as old as :- MS Internet Explorer 4; FireFox 1.0; Opera 7.5; Safari 3.x; Netscape 7.2;

-You can see a real world example of a FAR JavaScript search system on the Helpware.net web site:
+You can see a real world example of a FAR JavaScript search system on the Helpware web site:

 We have attempted to make the FAR JavaScript search data file (searchdata.js) fully compatible with A!K Research Labs product CHM2WEB's search data file.
 The file format is used with permission.
 This means you could conceivably regenerate a CHM2WEB searchdata.js file using FAR without performing the full port from the original CHM file.
 CHM2WEB is an award winning product perfect for porting CHM to HTML web along with Contents, Index and Search.
 We highly recommend it.

-Base Dir: This read-only field is set when you add files to the FAR file list.
+Base Dir: This read-only field is set when you add files to the FAR file list (FAR main window).
 Normally it is the root folder of your web site.
 All search data files will be created or copied to this location.

 File name: This is the name of the search data file that will be created when Build button is clicked.
 Normally it should be left as "searchdata.js".
 If you change the name then be sure to either rename the file generated back to searchdata.js later OR modify the search HTML file that uses this file.